 The strong Mongol Empire on horseback absorbed Western Xia, Jin, Southern Song as well as some other states, established the unified Yuan Dynasty.
 Owing to its large territory and strong military power, few sections were built during the Yuan Dynasty.

 |Badaling section of |

 Ming Dynasty, Beijing

-Later, with the end of Cold Weapon Age, the Great Wall gradually lost its function as military defensive system and many sections are severely damaged and disappearing due to natural disasters and human activities.
-However, it is a precious heritage of all human beings and witness to Chinese history that deserves better preservation and protection.
+In time, the Great Wall gradually ceased to function as a military defensive system and many sections are severely damaged or disappearing due to natural disasters and human activity.
+However, it is a precious heritage of all mankind and witness to Chinese history that deserves better preservation and protection.